edelgrace/edelgrace.me/content/blog/2016-03-12-blogilates-beginners-workout-calendar-2-0-day-25.md

 <div class="flex-video">
 </div>

   * _Hot Potato:_ This is a nice and easy move to start off the video.
-When I'm rewatching the videos to write these posts, only then do I notice how graceful Cassey looks doing the moves&#8230; Goals.
+When I'm rewatching the videos to write these posts, only then do I notice how graceful Cassey looks doing the moves...
+Goals.
   * _Leg Circles:_ These aren't hard but tiring.
 My legs get heavier and heavier with each circle.
 I had to like look at my legs and will them to go wider, haha!
   * _Side Plank Leg Lifts:_ I had to do the beginner's version of this video, unfortunately.
 That doesn't mean that I didn't feel the burn!
   * _Hip Twists:_ This is probably the first time I did this move without stopping.
 I'm not sure if I did them 100% correct but I tried my best to power through them and power through them I did!